Other than torque or speed, another factor should be considered when sizing motors.

 Inertia of an Object in Linear Motion

 The units of inertia are commonly used in two ways, oz-in² and oz-in-sec².
 The former includes gravity, the latter only mass.
-Theoretically, inertia is factor of mass so it should not include gravity, however, practically we can not easily measure mass on the earth.
+Theoretically, inertia is a factor of mass so it should not include gravity, however, practically we can not easily measure mass on the earth.

 Oriental Motor commonly provides inertia in oz-in².
 Then, when we calculate the acceleration torque, we divide the total inertia by gravity.